Show All Answers

 Screening methods however, are not simple.
 Contact Collin County Pre-Trial Release at (972) 547-5265 to determine if a defendant is eligible.
 Plano Detention Officers cannot determine if a prisoner is eligible for this program.

-Visitation is limited to 30 minutes with a maximum of 2 visitors allowed per visit; Visitors must be appropriately dressed, be at least 17-years of age, present a valid driver's license or state issued identification card, and have no outstanding arrest warrants.
+Visitation is limited to 30 minutes with a maximum of 2 visitors allowed per day; Visitors must be appropriately dressed, be at least 17-years of age, present a valid driver's license or state issued identification card, and have no outstanding arrest warrants.

 Visitors may be searched prior to entering the visitation room.